annweideman/winr/README.md

 * `UCL_WR`: upper bound of $(1-\alpha)\times 100$% CI for `WR`

 # Installation
 Install the current release from CRAN (not recommended).
-Not published on CRAN as of 09/15/2024.
+Published to CRAN on 16-Oct-2024.

 ```
 install.packages("winr")